-Information technology (IT) may be defined as the automation of processes, controls, and information production using computers, telecommunications, software, and ancillary equipments In other words, IT is a term that covers all forms of technology used to create, store, transmit, interpret, customer service with reduced cost of operations.
-With the advances in IT, the nature of banking has also changed and banks are able to serve customers outside the bank's hall.
-Furthermore, electronic banking is becoming more popular day by day.
+Information technology (IT) may be defined as the automation of processes, controls, and information production using computers, telecommunications, software, and ancillary equipments.
+In other words, IT is a term that covers all forms of technology used to create, store, transmit, interpret, and manipulate information in its various forms.
+Today, the rapid developments in Communication Technology and its wide spread acceptance in IT sector has made communication technology an integral part of IT, thus giving rise to the concept of Information and Communication Technology (ICT).
+ICT products and services have enabled firms, organizations, and individuals to conduct their business transactions more efficiently and more rapidly.